 The Major II are not the most versatile headphones.
 They have a simple, lightweight design that's decent for critical listening and studio recording.
 However, they don't isolate enough for loud environments and their build quality feels a little cheap.

-Decent for critical listening.
+Decent for neutral listening.
 They do a good job reproducing the bass and mid-range but struggle a bit with the higher frequencies.
 They should sound good enough for most casual listeners.
-However, their lack of a decent soundstage and poor treble range is not ideal for a pure critical listening experience.
+However, their lack of a decent soundstage and poor treble range is not ideal for a pure neutral listening experience.

 Mediocre-at-best for commuting.
 They do not provide enough isolation for loud environments like being on a bus or a plane.
 On the upside, they are decently compact to carry around.

 Average for sports use.
 They're lightweight and moderately stable enough on the head to not easily fall during exercise.
 However, they're not made for sports and their control scheme is mediocre-at-best, forcing you to adjust the volume or change tracks directly on your mobile device.